NateLapak/RISC-V_Decoder/README.md

 # RISC-V Decoder Website
 This website converts a hexadecimal or binary number into a RISC-V Assembly instruction.
+After taking CMPUT 229, I thought this would be a good project to practice Typescript and RISC-V instruction conversion.

 ## Algorithm to decode instruction
 Here is the algorithm I used to convert a binary or hex number to its RISC-V Instruction